Saturday, May 31, 2014

 a- The result of the planets' position in certain houses for the Rasi chart is also applicable to the Navamsa chart.
 In the same way, the result of the conjunction of planets also works in the Navamsa chart.

 b- The conjunction of certain house lords of the Rasi chart works effectively in the Navamsa chart.
-As the union of the 5th and 7th lord from the Rasi chart, in the Navamsa chart creates the possibility of love marriage.
+A union of the 5th and 7th lord from the Rasi chart, in the Navamsa chart, creates the possibility of a love marriage.
 The house-wise position of certain house lords of the Rasi chart works effectively in the Navamsa chart.
-As the position of the 5th or 7th lord of the Rasi chart in the 7th or 5th house respectively in the Navamsa chart is a strong indication of love marriage.
+As position of the 5th or 7th lord of the Rasi chart in the 7th or 5th house, respectively, in the Navamsa chart, is a strong indication of a love marriage.

-The quality and intensity of mutually good related planets from the Rasi chart get reduced much if they are in ill relation (2-12th or 6-8th) in the Navamsa chart.
+c- The quality and intensity of mutually good related planets from the Rasi chart get reduced much if they are in ill relation (2-12th or 6-8th) in the Navamsa chart.
 This technique was widely used by Dr. B.V.
-Raman in his book ‘How to judge a horoscope’.
+Raman in his book ‘How to Judge a Horoscope’.

 No comments: